roshandharpure/WordDictonary/README.md

-# WordDictonary
+# Search Products
-A simple dictionary Task
+A simple search products app where user can search for elctronics products e.g. laptop, phone, etc